vaidehibagaria/DiffusionVLA/README.md

 ### 2. Training (`train/train.py`)

 Trains a diffusion transformer model that:
-- Encodes images using ResNet
+- Encodes images using ResNet/ViT
 - Encodes text using CLIP (default) or SigLIP
 - Predicts action sequences using diffusion denoising
 - Learns from demonstration trajectories